sanicus-iot/rasp-install-materials/README.md

 ```
 You will be asked for the 'Installation Materials' password

-This will start the first phase of the installation - the Wifi card - once complete the Pi will reboot - this is perfectly normal.
+This will start the first phase of the installation - the Wifi card - once complete the Pi will reboot - this is perfectly normal (**This process will take at least 5 minutes**)

 Once the Pi has restarted you should see a green flashing light on the Aerial.